Manuel dos Reis Machado

+Manuel dos Reis Machado, commonly called Mestre Bimba (/pt/; November 23, 1899 or 1900 – February 5, 1974), was a Brazilian capoeira mestre and the founder of the capoeira regional style.
+He was initially a street fighter and learned the batuque style from his father.
+Subsequently, he learned traditional capoeira; in the 1910s and 1920s, he reformed it into his own style, called capoeira regional.
+He eventually established an institutional method for teaching capoeira, and helped to legitimize it in the eyes of Brazilian society.
+He pursued a friendly rivalry with Mestre Pastinha, who advocated a more traditional style under the name capoeira Angola.

 Early life

-Manoel dos Reis Machado was born on 23 November 1900 (according to Assunção) or 1899 (according to Almeida) in the neighbourhood of Engenho Velho, in Salvador.

-The son of Luiz Cândido Machado and Maria Martinha do Bonfim, Machado was born at the Bairro do Engenho Velho, Salvador.
-The nickname "Bimba", whose literal meaning was "phallus", came up as a result of a bet between his mother and the midwife during his birth.
-His mother bet that he was going to be a girl and the midwife bet he would be a boy; after he was delivered, the midwife revealed that he was a boy by pointing between his legs at his bimba.
+Manoel dos Reis Machado was born to Luiz Cândido Machado and Maria Martinha do Bonfim on 23 November 1900 (according to Matthias Röhrig Assunção) or 1899 (according to Bira Almeida) in the neighbourhood of Engenho Velho, in Salvador.
+He was one of 25 children born to the couple.
+The nickname "Bimba", whose literal meaning is "phallus", resulted from a bet between his mother and the midwife during his birth.
+His mother bet that he was going to be a girl and the midwife bet he would be a boy; after the delivery, the midwife confirmed he was a boy by pointing at his bimba.
 In the context of Brazil, "Bimba" also meant "beating".

 He worked as a carpenter, dockworker, and day laborer.
 He started learning capoeira when he was 12 years old, with an African boat commander called Bentinho.
-He had previously learned techniques of batuque, a related fighting-dance, from his fater, Luis Cândido Machado.
+He had previously learned techniques of batuque, a related fighting-dance, from his father, Luis Cândido Machado.
 As a young man, he had the nickname Três Pancadas, meaning "three blows", because this was said to be the number of his punches necessary to knock down an opponent.